 Postdocs unable to work due to a medically determined physical or mental impairment are eligible for up to twenty weeks of paid medical leave.
 There is a one-week waiting period before institutional coverage begins; vacation or personal time accrued by the postdoc can be used to cover this waiting period.
 This one-week waiting period is followed by a maximum of twenty-weeks of paid time off, which is financed by the university’s Disability Claims Unit.

 All postdoc medical leaves are processed through Human Resources.
 Please contact Antonia Gonzalez, Leave of Absence Specialist at Leave_ofAbsence@hms.harvard.edu.

 Family and Medical Leave Act

-In addition to the paid leave policies described above, the Family and Medical Leave Act of 1993 (FMLA) provides an eligible employee with up to twelve weeks of unpaid, job-protected leave for specified family and medical reasons.
+In addition to the paid leave policies described above, the Family and Medical Leave Act of 1993 (FMLA) provides an eligible employee (employees who worked with their employer for 12 months, with at least 1,250 hours) with up to twelve weeks of unpaid, job-protected leave for specified family and medical reasons.
 An employee is entitled to up to twelve weeks of Family and Medical Leave during a rolling twelve-month period in the following situations:

 - Care for the employee’s child after birth or placement with the appointee for adoption or foster care.